Jhgomez/StudyNotes/Android/ADS22.md

 		To use the debugger, inspectors, etc. also for profiling memory, profiling energy

 App Quality Insights
-Is a new feature/option in AS where you can see the most impactful crash reports from crashalitycs, they are sorted by the number of impacted users so you know which crashes are most impactful, you can click into the stack traces that will lead directly into app codebase
+Is a new feature/option in AS where you can see the most impactfcrash reports from crashalitycs, they are sorted by the number of impacted users so you know which crashes are most impactful, you can click into the stack traces that will lead directly into app codebase

 Animations in Compose